christianalfoni/christianalfoni.com/articles/transition-your-reducer.md

 ## Implementing the context

-There is not much we have to change to implement this.
+There is not much we have to change:

 ```ts
 export const todos = (context = { state: "NOT_LOADED" }, action) => {